Roundel

-Read on for a snapshot of the Cornell Johnson MBA class profile: a competitive, tight-knit program for mid-career professionals who wish to gain hands-on experience during an action-packed tenure.
+Read on for a snapshot of the Cornell Johnson MBA class profile.

 Cornell Johnson MBA class profile | Overview

-Full-time, two-year MBA Class of 2026.
-GMAT score refers to 10th Edition.
-Data provided by Cornell SC Johnson College of Business.
+Full-time, two-year MBA Class of 2027.
+Data provided by Cornell SC Johnson College of Business

 Cornell Johnson is known for more intimate class sizes where students can create deeper connections and have more time to engage with faculty.
-The relatively small cohort—just 282 students—is unusual compared with other top US MBA programs.
+The relatively small cohort of 276 students is unusual compared with other top US MBA programs.
+For instance, the Wharton MBA class of 2027 has a cohort of 888 students.

 Cornell Johnson acceptance rates